macmade/ICNS2ICO/README.md

 The simplest to install ImageMagick is to use [HomeBrew](http://brew.sh).
 Once it's installed on your computer, simply type, from a terminal window:

-    brew install ImageMagick
+    brew install imagemagick@6

 You'll then be able to build and run ICNS2ICO from Xcode.

 License
 -------

-ICNS2ICO is released under the terms of the BSD license.
+ICNS2ICO is released under the terms of the MIT License.

 Repository Infos
 ----------------